Eligibility Requirements

 USA

-Applicants whose first language is not English are required to take the Test of English as a Foreign Language (TOEFL), or the International English Language Testing System (IELTS) unless they are exempt from the English proficiency requirement (see below).
-The Ohio State University currently accepts Duolingo English Test, IELTS Indicator test, and TOEFL internet-based test Home Edition.
-TOEFL ITP will not be accepted unless a student takes this exam as part of Ohio State’s American Language Program.
+Applicants whose first language is not English are required to take the TOEFL test, Duolingo English Test, or IELTS test with a minimum score listed below, unless they are exempted from the English proficiency requirement (see below).
+Please note that the TOEFL ITP will not be accepted unless a student takes this exam as part of the Ohio State University's American Language Program.
+We cannot replace the English proficiency requirement with any internal exam or interview.

 English Language Minimum Scores